core-wg/href/draft-ietf-core-href.md

 discard one more segment) or a leading slash (to discard all segments) before giving the path segments to be added at the end of the (now truncated) base URI.
-For use in CRI references, we instead add in a `discard` component as an alternative to the `scheme` and `authority` components, making the specification of discarding base URI path segments separate from adding new path segments from the CRI reference.
+For use in CRI references, instead a `discard` component has been added as an alternative to the `scheme` and `authority` components, making the specification of discarding base URI path segments separate from adding new path segments from the CRI reference.